Muhammad-Haziq911/Muhammad-Haziq911/README.md

 - 👋 Hi, I’m @Muhammad-Haziq911
-- 👀 I’m interested in embedded, embeddedlinux, embeddedsystems, electronicsdesign, and electronicengineering
+- I’m interested in embedded, embeddedlinux, embeddedsystems, electronicsdesign, and electronicengineering

-- 📫 You can reach out to me through Linkedin https://www.linkedin.com/in/muhammad-haziq-b09447182/
+- You can reach out to me through [Linkedin](https://www.linkedin.com/in/muhammad-haziq-b09447182/)

 <!---
 Muhammad-Haziq911/Muhammad-Haziq911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.